 DOSING – HOW MUCH SHOULD I TAKE?

 It’s important to understand that everyone metabolizes things differently so dosing can vary.
 In general, follow the directions on your product and play with the dose to find what works best for you.
+It can take up to several weeks of regular usage to reap the full benefits and see results.

-Clinically, however, the research with CBD has involved high doses – several hundred milligrams daily (far less than what is in most cbd products and way less than the recommended dosing on cbd products).
+Clinically, the research with CBD has involved high doses – several hundred milligrams daily (far less than what is in most cbd products and way less than the recommended dosing on cbd products).
 Here is what has been shown to work in preliminary clinical studies.

 -Anxiety: 300 mg to 600 mg